dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

 Use the counters to figure out:

-  1. Using cycle counters: With the icache off, the arm1176 will still fetch multiple instructions in a small prefetch buffer.
+  1. Using cycle counters: With the i-cache off, the arm1176 will still fetch multiple instructions in a small prefetch buffer.
 Use the cycle counter and the align directive to figure out how alignment interacts with this.